 While it's easy (read: lazy) to check off your shopping list at the mall, there’s something extra thoughtful about giving a present that's been locally made, printed, sewn, painted, carved, baked, salvaged... you get the idea.
-Toronto's east end is full of fun holiday markets flush with discoveries for inspired, quirky and one-of-a-kind gifts.
-Here are five local markets to find that special something while showing your support for homegrown talent.
+Toronto's east end is full of fun holiday markets flush with discoveries for inspired, one-of-a-kind gifts.
+Here are a few local markets and events to find that special something.

 LESLIEVILLE FLEA HOLIDAY MARKET

 Flea markets are havens for finding one-of-a-kind gems, and the Leslieville Flea is no different.
 Back this season with a two-day holiday market at Jimmie Simpson Recreation Centre, organizers say over 55 vendors will attend each day with a variety of unique and affordable vintage items for everyone on the holiday gift giving list.

 Dec.
 8-9, 10 a.m. - 5 p.m.

 Jimmie Simpson Recreation Centre, 870 Queen St. E